 Ease of Set Up

 Just unfold, quickly attach the fuel line, and off you go!

 There are a few more steps to setting up this stove than single-burners like our Best Buy winner, the Gas One GS-3000 or models with the fuel line already attached like the sleekly-designed Primus Kinjia, but not by much.
 Release the rubber closure straps and unfold — the hinges between burners offer a lot more flexibility in regards to setting up on a slightly uneven surface than a standard design.
 Next, attach the fuel adaptor which, since it's protruding instead of being recessed into the body of the stove, is much easier to get threaded.
 Turn the burner dials and hit the easily-depressed auto-ignition levers and you're all set.

 Unlike many stoves that have the threads for the fuel adaptor sunken into a recess, the Basecamp has them fully visible.
 This makes for a much easier time getting everything attached, especially if you have cold fingers!

 The one part of set up that is slightly more involved than other designs is attaching the windscreen.
 The flexible plastic screen has four tabs that slot into notches on the underside of the burners.
-You either have to know exactly where those notches are or peek underneath and, if the stove is already hot and running, it's not hard to burn yourself.
+You either have to know precisely where those notches are or peek underneath and, if the stove is already hot and running, it's easy to burn yourself.
 It's better to attach this before cooking unless you're sure you won't need it.